Holidays in Alghero: beaches and sights

 Alghero is surely one of Sardinia’s most fascinating cities.
-Capital of the Riviera del Corallo (Riviera of Coral) where ancient traditions are still cherished and the catalan language is still spoken.
+Capital of the Riviera del Corallo (Coral coast) where ancient traditions are still alive and the old catalan language is still spoken.

-Also known as Barceloneta, Alghero still has the charm of old fortified cities by the sea.
-The historical center, almost entirely a pedestrian area, features towers and bastions that fall sheer into the sea.
-The city also boasts many coffee places and restaurants that liven up the cobble streets, where you can enjoy an aperitif or try one of the local dishes, such as the famous Catalan lobster.
+Also known as the little Barceloneta, Alghero still has the charm of the old fortified cities by the sea.
+The historical center, almost entirely a pedestrian area, features towers and boolwarks that overlook the sea.
+The city also offers many cafès, pubs and restaurants that liven up the cobbled streets, where you can enjoy an aperitif at the sunset or try one of the tasteful local dishes, such as the famous Catalan lobster.

-There are a number of monuments and historical buildings in Alghero that are well worth a visit, such as Palazzo Guillot on via Carlo Alberto, with its blind arcades on the ground floor and Aragonese mullioned windows on the upper floor.
-Or the gorgeous Church of San Francesco, dating back to the 14th century, which still has characteristics typical of the Catalan gothic and Italian Renaissance styles.
+There are several monuments and historical buildings in Alghero that are well worth a visit, such as the charming Palazzo Guillot in via Carlo Alberto, with its blind arcades on the ground floor and Aragonese mullioned windows on the upper floor.
+The gorgeous Church of San Francesco, dating back to the 14th century, characterised by typical features of the Catalan gothic and Italian Renaissance architectural style.

-Coral is one of the symbols of Alghero, and the city houses a museum dedicated to the Corallium Rubrum.
-An exhibition gives you the chance to explore the marine ecosystem that surrounds the city.
+The red coral is one of the symbols of Alghero, and the city houses a museum dedicated to the Corallium Rubrum.
+The exhibition gives you the chance to explore the marvellous marine ecosystem that surrounds the city.

-Alghero comes alive especially during the summer, but not only.
-There are many popular events throughout the year, such as the Cap d’Any de l’Alguer, that is the Alghero New Year’s Eve, and the Holy Week, with its captivating rites and customs that draw from the Spanish tradition.
+Alghero offers many popular events throughout the year, such as the Cap d’Any de l’Alguer, that is the Alghero New Year’s Eve, and the Holy Week, with its charming and mysterious rites and customs that comes from the Spanish tradition.

-Costa del Corallo (Coral coast) offers several stretches of white and golden sand, and coves surrounded by Mediterranean maquis.
-Among Alghero’s most beautiful and easily accessible beaches, we recommend:
+The Costa del Corallo (Coral coast) offers several stretches of white and golden sand, and coves surrounded by Mediterranean bush.
+Among the most beautiful and easily accessible beaches in the nearby of Alghero, we recommend:

 Lido di Alghero, the city beach and the longest stretch of sand of this coast.

-Porto Ferro Beach is a wide stretch of sand near the Baratz lake, exposed to the Mistral wind and therefore very popular among surfers.
+The Porto Ferro Beach is a wide stretch of sand near the Baratz lake, where the Mistral wind blows and therefore very popular among surfers.

-Other beaches around Alghero are Mugoni or Porto Conte and Cala Dragunara.
+Other beaches around Alghero are Mugoni, Porto Conte, Lazzaretto and Cala Dragunara.